-Plausible value: A gross check that the measured value lies within the absolute limits of variability.
-These limits are related to the nature of the meteorological variable or phenomena, but depend also on the measuring range of selected instruments and data-acquisition hardware.
+Plausible value: This is aA gross check that the measured value lies within the absolute limits of variability.
+These limits are related to the nature of the meteorological variable or phenomena, but depend also on the measuring range of selected sensorsinstruments and data-acquisition hardware.
 Additional checks against limits which are functions of geographical area, season and time of year could be applied.
-The checks help identifying erroneous or suspicious values.
+Suggested limits for these additional checks are presented in Tables 6.3-6.9 in Chapter 6 of WMO (1993).
+The checks provide information as to whether the values are erroneous or suspectThe checks help identifying erroneous or suspicious values.

-Plausible rate of change: Checks for a plausible rate of change from a preceding acceptable level.
-The test settings depend on the observed parameter and the atmospheric phenomena which could influence it.
-It also depends on the instrument characteristic (for example, time constant and persistency).
+Plausible rate of change: This checksChecks for a plausible rate of change from a preceding acceptable level.
+The effectiveness of the checkThe test settings depend on the observed parameter and the atmospheric phenomena which could influence it.
+It also depends upon the temporal consistency or persistence of on the instrument characteristic (for example, time constant and persistency).

 Minimum required variability of instantaneous values: Checks that the instrument is still reacting on atmospheric changes.
-A long period without significant change in the measured data is an indication for malfunctioning (for example, a cup and vane anemometer starting to jam).
+A long period without significant change in the measured data and is best applied is an indication for malfunctioning (for example, a cup and vane anemometer starting to datajam).
 Variability and time response are dependent on the measured parameter, and on the instruments characteristic.